HomeArticlesHow ToCalculate TDEE

 Women: BMR = (10 × weight_kg) + (6.25 × height_cm) - (5 × age) - 161

-The formula uses total bodyweight.
-This works well for people within a normal body fat range.
-If you are significantly above average body fat, Mifflin-St Jeor will overestimate BMR somewhat, because it treats all weight as metabolically equivalent when fat tissue burns fewer calories per kilogram than muscle.
-The Katch-McArdle formula corrects for this using lean body mass, but it requires body composition data most people do not have.
+The formula uses total bodyweight, which works fine for people within a normal body fat range.
+If your body fat runs well above average, Mifflin-St Jeor will overestimate BMR somewhat, since it treats all weight as metabolically equal when fat tissue actually burns fewer calories per kilogram than muscle.
+Katch-McArdle corrects for this using lean body mass, but it needs body composition data most people don't have handy.

 Step 3: Choose Your Activity Multiplier

-The activity multiplier (also called the PAL — Physical Activity Level) converts BMR into TDEE by accounting for everything you do during the day.
+The activity multiplier, also called PAL (Physical Activity Level), converts BMR into TDEE by accounting for everything you do during the day.

 Activity Level Multiplier Who It Applies To